BlockApeScissors/OldTokenMigration/README.md

                                                     Total                   54,385,207

-Additionally, all wallets below 50 BAS tokens shall not be airdropped.
+Additionally, all wallets below 50 BAS tokens were not be airdropped.

-All other wallets shall be airdropped the Arcas Token.

-Arcas TokenV2 has been deployed on BNB Chain, all supply is currently help by the Deployer.
+Arcas has been deployed on BNB Chain.

 BNB Chain Deployment:
 https://bscscan.com/address/0xAd0926eCf31719263DC86426024794332d9dD9A3#code